DGZN/YouTube-Ad-Blocker/README.md

 ### Install Extension in Developer Mode

-Navigate to `chrome://extensions/` toggle `Developer mode`, click the `Load unpacked` button and select the path to this directory.
+Navigate to `chrome://extensions/` toggle `Developer mode`, click the `Load unpacked` button and browse to and select this directory.